bitpay/bitcore-website/generated/bitcore-p2p/lib/pool.md

 <a name="Pool+_addPeerEventHandlers"></a>
 ### pool._addPeerEventHandlers()
-Will add disconnect and ready events for a peer and initialize handlers for relay peer message events.
+Will add disconnect and ready events for a peer and intialize handlers for relay peer message events.

 **Kind**: instance method of <code>[Pool](#Pool)</code>